Datto27/Datto27/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on useful website
+- 🔭 I’m currently working on mobile app
 - 🤔 I’m looking for a job
 - 📫 How to reach me: ...